Join us for an adventure in flavor!

 sofrito in an ice cube tray ready to freeze for storage, next to a mason jar full of sofrito

 Adobo is a Latin seasoning salt.
-It is a blend that typically includes kosher salt, black pepper, dried oregano, garlic powder, and ground turmeric.
+It is a blend that includes salt, black pepper, dried oregano, garlic powder, and ground turmeric.
+This is another staple easily found in your grocery store.
+I like Goya brand adobo seasoning.

 Ingredients for Habichuelas Guisadas

-• Seasonings – sofrito, adobo, sazon, oregano, bay leaves
+• Seasonings – Sofrito, adobo, sazon, oregano, bay leaves.

-• Veggies – potatoes and carrots
+• Veggies – Potatoes and carrots.

-• Olives – another staple of Puerto Rican stews.
+• Olives – Another staple of Puerto Rican stews.

 How to Make Habichuelas Guisadas